Germany to take the knee in show of solidarity with England

 Germany joined England in taking the knee before the Euro 2020 last-16 tie at Wembley and Manchester City midfielder Gundogan said they have decided to do so again.

-“Well, tomorrow, we will go down on our knees together with the English because we want to support this whole initiative,” he said.
+“Well, (on Tuesday), we will go down on our knees together with the English because we want to support this whole initiative,” he said.

 “We did this last year at the Euro and, of course, we will do it tomorrow too.
 I’m used to that from the English league, where we do it almost every match so it’s nothing new for me.